mdolab/openconcept/docs/index.rst

 #.
 Navigate to the root ``openconcept`` folder
 #.
 Run ``pip install -e .`` to install the package (the ``-e`` can be omitted if not editing the source)

-Get started by running the ``TBM850`` example:
+Get started by following the tutorials to learn the most important parts of OpenConcept.

-#.
-Navigate to the ``examples`` folder
-#.
-Run ``python TBM850.py`` to test OpenConcept on a single-engine turboprop aircraft (the TBM 850)
-#.
-Look at the ``examples/aircraft data/TBM850.py`` file to play with the assumptions / config / geometry and see the effects on the output result

-``examples/HybridTwin.py`` is set up to do MDO in a grid of specific energies and design ranges and save the results to disk.
-Visualization utilities will be added soon (to produce contour plots as shown in this Readme).
+The features section of the documentation describes most of the components and system models available in OpenConcept.

 ------------
 Dependencies
 ------------

+..
+Remember to change in the readme too!

 This toolkit requires the use of `OpenMDAO <https://openmdao.org>`__ 3.10.0 or later due to backward-incompatible changes.
 OpenMDAO requires a recent NumPy and SciPy.
-Python 3.8 is recommended since it is the version with which the code is tested, but newer Python versions will likely work as well.
+Python 3.8, 3.9, or 3.10 are recommended since they are the versions with which the code is tested, but newer Python versions will likely work as well.

+.. list-table:: Latest tested dependencies
+   :header-rows: 1

+   * - Package
+     - Version
+   * - Python
+     - 3.10.4
+   * - OpenMDAO
+     - 3.16.0
+   * - NumPy
+     - 1.22.4
+   * - SciPy
+     - 1.7.3
+   * - OpenAeroStruct
+     - 2.5.1

 ---------------
 Please Cite Us!